Obsidian-StudiosInc/ecrire/README.md

 - Search Previous button goes same direction as next, one way vs two way search
 - Crash opening files containing code, other than c source and header files
 - Wordwrap setting does not function till next release of EFL > 1.19.0
-- Issues running under Wayland #2
+- Issues running under Wayland [Issue #2](https://github.com/Obsidian-StudiosInc/ecrire/issues/2)

 ## About
-Ecrire is a basic text editor written in EFL for the Enlightenment desktop environment.
+Ecrire is a basic text editor written in EFL for the Enlightenment desktop environment and long term also Tizen.
 It is intended to be a native EFL alternative to gedit (GTK/Gnome), kwrite (KDE/Plasma), and similar basic text editors.
+With the exception that ecrire should be usable on desktop as well as mobile devices.

 Ecrire has been modified to use elementary code widget instead of entry.
 There are various issues as a result of this change, and some